Pilsener Brewing Company of Seattle

 The first batch of "Old Broadway Lager" will be ready for market in late May.
 It will produced to be sold to a householder at $1 a dozen pints."

-That venture nearly succeeded, but it was shut down before any beer made it to market there.
-However, they did truck in product from the Seattle plant while waiting for their brew to mature for bottling.
+The Medford venture nearly succeeded, but it was shut down before any beer made it to market there.
+However, they did truck in product to Portland from their Seattle plant while waiting for their brew to mature for bottling.

 Pilsener Brewing Company of Alaska